dumbo25/dumbo25.github.io/README.md

 * [uikit](https://developer.apple.com/documentation/uikit) is more or less deprecated in favor of SwiftUI

 So, I'll use [bootstrap](https://github.com/twbs/bootstrap) instead
-* Import raw github files from uikit, or use built in theme.
+* Import raw github files from bootstrap, [css](https://raw.githubusercontent.com/twbs/bootstrap/main/dist/css/bootstrap.css)

 ## Github Pages Setup
 * Create github account, or use the one you have